Greenbaum-Lab/FWASS/README.md

   --max_threads: &emsp; Maximum number of threads to compute small matrices simultaneously.
 Default is 8.

   --max_sites: &emsp; If assigned, compute similarity only based on the first `n` sites.

+  --ns: &emsp; Output will be in a format that is readable by NetStruct Hierarchy( with `-pm` flag).
+   The files extension will change from `.txt`  to `.csv`

 ### output